koolskateguy89/yars/README.md

 ## Overview

-The server is a cake (everything is a case), you can think of it as having 3 layers:
+The server is a cake (everything is cake), you can think of it as having 3 layers:

 - transport layer
 - protocol layer (may be renamed in future)